Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 SK: the Chey Tae-won divorce

 SK chairman Chey Tae-won revealed a long-running affair publicly in 2015 and filed for divorce in 2018.
-In May 2024, a lower court ordered a settlement of 1.38 trillion won, an amount that attracted significant media attention because it would require liquidating company shares.
+In May 2024, the Seoul High Court (the appellate court) ordered a property division of 1.38 trillion won, an amount that attracted significant media attention because it would require liquidating company shares.
 The Supreme Court partially overturned that ruling in October 2025 and sent it back to the appellate court.
 In April 2026, the Seoul High Court referred the case to mediation, with a hearing scheduled for May 13, 2026, opening the door to a negotiated settlement instead of a court ruling.
 As of guide publication, no final figure has been determined.
 Do not cite the 1.38 trillion figure as a final settlement amount.

 Hanjin and 갑질: the nut rage case

-In 2014, Korean Air vice president Cho Hyun-ah, daughter of the airline's CEO, ordered a New York-to-Seoul flight to return to its gate at JFK Airport.
+In 2014, Korean Air vice president Cho Hyun-ah, daughter of the airline's chairman Cho Yang-ho, ordered a New York-to-Seoul flight to return to its gate at JFK Airport.
 The reason: macadamia nuts were served in a bag rather than on a plate.
 A crew member was struck during the confrontation.

 Cho Hyun-ah was convicted of obstructing aviation safety and served five months of a twelve-month sentence.
 The case made 갑질 (gapjil) a word that every Korean recognized.
 Before 2014, the term existed but was not in general public use.
 After the case, it became the standard label for abusive behavior by people in power over those who work for or serve them.
 You will see it in Korean news coverage of workplace incidents, celebrity misbehavior, and consumer behavior toward service workers.